 The dimensions of the polymer rope gabion shall be of two types, 100mm x 100mm and 150mm x 150mm with a tolerance of ±5%.
 The nominal diameter of the rope used to manufacture the above two types of gabions shall be of 8 mm, 9 mm, 10 mm, 12 mm or 16 mm respectively.

-The values required for the respective characteristics of the polymer rope gabion are as shown in the table below.
-(Ref.
+The values required for the respective characteristics of the polymer rope gabion are as shown in the Table no. 7 and Table no. 8(Ref.
 IS 17880: 2022).

-Class
+Types

 Based on the aperture size of the netting used, the synthetic polymer rope gabions for coastal and waterways protection shall be classified as follows: